 While you may encounter some of these dishes in other cuisines on the subcontinent, preparation, spices, and other ingredients will vary in different regions and countries.

 For foodies with an adventurous streak, you are truly in for a treat.
-Buckle up for a culinary adventure full of flair, spice, and color, as a local writer tells us all about Sri Lankan food through 18 of its most popular dishes.
+Buckle up for a culinary adventure full of flair, spice, and color as Shakira, a Sri Lankan writer and foodie, tells us all about Sri Lankan food through 18 of its most popular dishes.

 Sri Lankan Food